 One of the characteristics of the gases that contribute to climate warming is that they are transparent to short-wave radiation from the sun that reaches the Earth, but they are able to absorb some of the heat that is radiated from the surface of the Earth.

-Of the current climate-influencing emissions, carbon dioxide accounts for around 76 per cent of the effect, followed by methane, around 16 per cent, then nitrous oxide (6 per cent) and fluorinated gases (2 per cent) (ignoring the climatic influence of ozone).
+Of the current climate-influencing emissions, carbon dioxide accounts for around 76 per cent of the effect, followed by methane, around 16 per cent, then nitrous oxide (6 per cent) and fluorinated gases (2 per cent).

 Carbon dioxide (CO2)

 Carbon dioxide is by far the most important greenhouse gas.
 Analysis of ice cores from Greenland and Antarctica shows that pre-industrial levels of carbon dioxide in the atmosphere were about 280 ppmv (parts per million by volume).
-The level in 2016 was about 44 percent higher, 403 ppm.
-The rate of increase amounts to 1–2 ppm per year.
+The level in 2022 was 417.9 ppm, a 150% increase relative to pre-industrial (before 1750) level.
+The rate of increase amounts to 1–3 ppm per year.

 Emissions per capita in developed countries are more than double the global average (emissions from deforestation excluded).

 Per capita emissions of carbon dioxide per sector in 2008.
 Source: IPCC AR5 WGIII

 Changes in land use (mainly deforestation) also contribute to carbon dioxide emissions.
 They represent slightly less than a fifth of the total emissions of carbon dioxide.
 In recent years, there has been a decline in carbon dioxide emissions from land use, largely due to a lower pace of deforestation and increased afforestation.